 Achieving sodium targets

 Baked goods are responsible for a large proportion of the sodium that we consume in our diet, with salt and baking powder being the major contributors.
-Although the removal of salt can allow a significant reduction in sodium, too much of a decrease can affect product functionality with regards to taste and mould-free shelf life.
-Raising agents often contribute more sodium than salt, allowing a significant reduction to be made without affecting functionality.
+Although the removal of salt can allow some reduction in sodium, too much of a decrease can affect product functionality with regards to taste and mould-free shelf life.
+Raising agents often contribute more sodium than salt, allowing a significant reduction to be made without affecting flavour and shelf life.

 KUDOS™ Potassium Bicarbonate is now established as the most effective sodium reduction tool in the bakery market.
 Used as a direct replacement for sodium bicarbonate, the end product sodium level can be reduced by up to 50% with no change in end product taste, texture or quality.